motart/ai-bug-triage-agent/README.md

   stripped automatically when querying issues.
 - `GITHUB_REPO` and `GITHUB_TOKEN` – repository and token used for creating pull
   requests.
-- To provision infrastructure with Terraform, set `TERRAFORM_DIR` to the directory containing your Terraform configuration.
 - To listen for new bugs over a WebSocket, set `JIRA_WS_URL` to the endpoint providing bug create events.
 - `PORT` and `HOST` allow configuring the webhook server's port and host.